 The shirt has a small spread collar with no tie space, and it definitely doesn’t resemble a shirt from Frank Foster, who made Lazenby’s shirts in On Her Majesty’s Secret Serivce.
 The double cuffs have the link holes close to the fold, a characteristic of English double cuffs.
 In the traditional Bond manner, Lazenby wears a dark knitted tie.
 His shoes are an elegant style of low-vamp slip-on, with the inner quarter extending as strap over the vamp like a monk shoe would.

 “007 never had any respect for government property,” says Q in regards to Bond’s trilby, implying that he supplies Bond’s hats as well as his gadgets.
 Bond wears two felt trilby hats in On Her Majesty’s Secret Service.
-The trilby in the opening scene is probably the same black hat that Bond wears later at his wedding (above).
-It has a narrow ribbon and C-crown with a front pinch.
-Bond wears the other trilby (below) with business wear.
-This one has a wide ribbon and a taller, less tapered crown with a centre dent and pinch.
-It’s very dark, but it’s probably navy.
-Both trilby hats have a narrow snap brim, what defines the trilby.
-Following 1960′s fashion trends the brim is extra short, but it suits Lazenby well.
+The black trilby in the opening scene is the same hat that Bond wears later at his wedding (above), and both of these scenes are in Portugal.
+The trilby has a narrow grosgrain ribbon and a C-crown with a front pinch.

 Marc Ange Draco (Gabriele Ferzetti), the father of the bride, wears the most traditional version of black lounge at James and Tracy Bond’s wedding.
 Draco’s button one lounge coat has notched lapels, flapped pockets, three-button cuffs and no vents.
 The shoulders are straight with roped sleeveheads.
 The waistcoat matches the jacket in black and has six buttons with five to button.
 The trousers are in the traditional cashmere stripe pattern, cut with a flat front and most likely worn with braces.